top of page

 Different protein powders in wooden spatulas

-During cancer treatment, ensuring you take in sufficient nutrition can feel like an uphill battle at times.
-If you are aiming to boost your protein intake, the strategy of 'fortifying' your meals and snacks with extra nourishment can be a valuable tool - one that can help increase nutritional intake without necessarily increasing the volume of food.
+During cancer treatment, making sure you are getting enough nutrition can feel like an uphill battle at times.
+If you are trying to increase your protein intake, 'fortifying' your meals and snacks with extra nourishment can really help.
+It's a way to get more nutrients on board without having to eat a lot more food.

-When it comes to fortifying meals and snacks, my primary suggestion is to adopt a "food first" approach wherever feasible.
-For instance, when seeking to boost protein intake, consider incorporating nuts and seeds into your porridge, blending yoghurt into your smoothies, or adding a beaten egg to a comforting bowl of soup.
-These small but impactful actions can make a world of difference in boosting your nutritional intake.
+When it comes to fortifying your meals and snacks, my top suggestion is to adopt a "food first" approach whenever you can.
+For example, try adding nuts and seeds to your porridge, blending yoghurt into your smoothies, or adding a beaten egg to a comforting bowl of soup.
+These easy tweaks can make a world of difference in boosting your nutritional intake.

-If you find that additional protein is still needed, introducing protein powder is an option worth exploring.
-Unflavoured protein powder is versatile and can be easily mixed into various dishes without altering the flavour significantly.
+If you find that you still need more protein, introducing protein powder is an option worth exploring.
+Unflavoured protein powder is versatile and can be easily mixed into a variety of dishes without significantly altering their flavour.
 If you enjoy flavoured options, those can work well too!

-Here are 12 contemporary ideas that may inspire you to explore the potential of protein powder in your diet, while keeping in mind your unique nutritional requirements.
+Here are 12 ideas to help you explore the versatility of protein powder in your diet.

-• Smoothies: Blend together a mix of fresh fruits, vegetables, yoghurt, and a scoop of unflavoured or flavoured protein powder for a delicious and nutrient-packed smoothie.
+• Smoothies: Blend together a mix of fresh fruits, baby spinach, yoghurt, and a scoop of unflavoured or flavoured protein powder for a delicious and nutrient-packed smoothie.

 • Hummus: Pimp up the protein content of hummus by stirring in a small amount of unflavoured protein powder.

 • Yoghurt: Gently fold protein powder into yoghurt.
-Tailor your toppings to your preference - try a mix of fruits, nuts, and seeds.
-For people dealing with swallowing difficulties, try topping with stewed fruit combined with smooth nut butter or seed butter.
+Customise your toppings to your liking - try a mix of fruits, nuts, and seeds.
+For those experiencing swallowing difficulties, consider topping with stewed fruit paired with smooth nut or seed butter.

 • Porridge: Stir unflavoured or flavoured protein powder into your porridge, enhancing its nutritional value while providing a creamy texture.
-Remember, porridge isn’t confined to breakfast; it can be a wholesome snack or meal, offering comfort and nourishment throughout the day.
+Don't forget, porridge isn’t just for breakfast; it makes a wholesome snack or meal any time!

 • Soups: Mix unflavoured protein powder into soups or broths, effectively increasing the protein content without increasing the volume.

 • Pancakes: Add protein powder to your pancake batter for a fluffy, protein-rich pancake.
-For a wholesome sweet topping you could try a scattering of fresh berries or sliced banana with a dollop of yoghurt and a sprinkle of cinnamon.
-For a nutritious savoury twist, consider topping them with sautéed spinach and mushrooms, followed by a dollop of Greek yogurt and a sprinkle of chives.
+For a nourishing sweet topping you could try a scattering of fresh berries or sliced banana with a dollop of yoghurt and a sprinkle of cinnamon.
+For a nutritious savoury twist, consider topping them with sautéed spinach and mushrooms, followed by a dollop of Greek yoghurt and a sprinkle of chives.

 Pancakes with sliced orange and yoghurt